willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 Over the course of 2015, we've been reworking large parts of the Fjord codebase to do the following:

 1. ditch jingo and friends and other libraries that deviate from typical Django and aren't active projects
 2. reduce complexity by moving closer to a "default/typical Django project"
 3. upgrade to Django 1.8

-This blog post covers many grueling details including order we did things, design decisions we made and some anecdotes.
+This blog post covers many grueling details, including the order we did things, the design decisions we made, and some anecdotes.

 ..
 TEASER_END